iis-research-team/ner-rc-russian/README.md

 # Named Entity Recognition and Relation Classification for Russian

 This repository provides:
-* Methods for experiments with the SERRC dataset: RAKE, BERT-based models, ERNIE.
+* Methods for experiments with the RuSERRC dataset: RAKE, BERT-based models, ERNIE.
-* Word embeddings trained on Russian Wikidata and models for NER and RC trained on the SERRC dataset (available at https://github.com/iis-research-team/serrc-dataset)
+* Word embeddings trained on Russian Wikidata and models for NER and RC trained on the SERRC dataset (available at https://github.com/iis-research-team/ruserrc-dataset)